CAMBI-tech/BciPy/README.md

 		in RSVP KeyboardTM, the symbols (the letters and additional symbols) are shown at the center of screen.
 When the subject wants to select a symbol, they await the intended symbol during the presentation and elicit a p300 response to a target symbol.

-	To run on windows, run `python bcipy/gui/BCInterface.py` in your terminal to begin.
 ```

 ## Dependencies